 Ongoing solo side project since Dec.
 2014

 Ah, my personal website.
 There is no side project I've spent more time on.
 For years I've used my personal site as my playground where I can experiment with new technologies and design.
 It's the first website I ever made from scratch and this version you see is the fourth total rewrite.
-For years my website was more or less a resume with some interesting pages about personal data I collected and displayed (travel, books read, etc.).
-I've always wanted to blog, so this time around I decided to equip myself with the tools to easily do that.
-I plan to write a lot, but who knows.
-Maybe my "Hello, world" post will be the only article I write between now and version five.
+My website has always been more or less a resume with some interesting pages about personal data I collected and displayed (travel, books read, etc.).
+I've experimented with blogs, but I never commit enough time to them and they sit fallow.
+So in this iteration, I've decided to go minimal--a Jekyll static site that displays my projects and ways to contact me.

 My website has taken on every flavor of technology over the years--static, full-stack, single-page application, and everything in between.
 After progressively making my site more and more complex over the years, I decided to tak a step back and simplify.
 What job did I want my site to do for me?
 When I sat down to answer this question, I found that I cared about showing off some of my work, connecting with like-minded people, and having a place to post my thoughts.
 I wanted the site to be both fast to develop and fast to load, so I went full static and used Jekyll to make this site.